dengking/Decompose-Redis/docs/HA/Sentinel/Redis-Sentinel-Documentation/index.md

 sentinel parallel-syncs resque 5
 ```

 You only need to specify the masters to monitor, giving to each separated master (that may have any number of slaves) a different **name**.
+There is no need to specify **slaves**, which are **auto-discovered**.

+> NOTE:
+>
+> 一、如何**auto-discovered** slave？

-There is no need to specify **slaves**, which are **auto-discovered**. **Sentinel** will update the configuration automatically with additional information about slaves (in order to retain the information in case of restart).
+**Sentinel** will update the configuration automatically with additional information about slaves (in order to retain the information in case of restart).
 The configuration is also rewritten every time a slave is promoted to master during a failover and every time a new Sentinel is discovered.

 The example configuration above, basically monitor two sets of **Redis instances**, each composed of a **master** and an undefined number of slaves.
 One set of instances is called `mymaster`, and the other `resque`.